ev-th/CV/README.md

 ### Sales Assistant @ Scribbler

-- **Worked as part of a team**, using sales reports to merchandise the store and consistently meet targets.
+- Worked as part of a team, using sales reports to merchandise the store and consistently meet targets.
-- **Communicated with the public**, helping customers navigate the store with an in depth knowledge of the product.
+- Communicated with the public, helping customers navigate the store with an in depth knowledge of the product.

 #### _2008-2012_

 ### Care Assistant @ Knoll Care Partnership

-- **Cared for residents** in an elderly residential home, most of which had dementia. **Flexibility in approach** was necessary for each resident’s specific needs.
+- Cared for residents in an elderly residential home, all with very different needs.
-- Daily challenges were unpredictable, so **teamwork and communication** were vital. **Inter-team verbal and written communication** was key for an effective handover between day and night shifts, weekday and weekend teams.
+- Daily challenges were unpredictable.
+Adaptability, teamwork, and communication were vital.
-- Distributed medication, gave personal care, prepared food, organised activities.

 ## Education